Enormous storm Lee lashes New England and Canada with wind, heavy rain, pounding surf

 “We have a long way to go, and we’re already seeing downed trees and power outages,” said Todd Foisy, a National Weather Service meteorologist.

-The storm's center was just off the southwestern tip of Nova Scotia, about 105 miles (170 kilometers) southeast of Eastport, Maine, and about 150 miles (240 kilometers) southwest of Halifax, Nova Scotia, the U.S. National Hurricane Center said at 11 a.m.
+The storm's center was just off southern Nova Scotia, about 105 miles (170 kilometers) southeast of Eastport, Maine, and about 150 miles (240 kilometers) southwest of Halifax, Nova Scotia, the U.S. National Hurricane Center said at 11 a.m.
 EDT Saturday.
-It had maximum sustained winds of 75 mph (120 kph) and was moving north at a fast clip of about 22 mph (35 kph).
+It had maximum sustained winds of 75 mph (120 kph) and was moving north at 22 mph (35 kph).

-A dangerous storm surge will produce coastal flooding in Atlantic Canada, accompanied by large and destructive waves, forecasters said.

-The storm was so big that it was causing power outages several hundred miles from its center.
-About 25% of Nova Scotia lacked power around midday Saturday.
+The storm was so big that it caused power outages several hundred miles from its center.
+At midday Saturday, at least 10% of electricity customers in Maine lacked power, along with 25% of Nova Scotia and 8% of New Brunswick.

 “At this point, the storm is resembling a nor’easter," said Sarah Thunberg, a National Weather Service meteorologist, referring to fall and winter storms that often plague the region and are so named because their winds blow from the northeast.